LeoGrouet/LeoGrouet/README.md

 -->

-- 🔭 Currently working on my portfolio and other apps that bring me joy.
+- 👨🏻‍💻 Currently working on my portfolio and other projects that bring me joy.
+Certainly not todo app or trello bis ...
+Or maybe i should

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning myself.
+That was not expected but it is was it is.

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...